Login to FMX

 Filter Planned Maintenance Requests in Calendar View

-Step 1: Click the Filter button above the calendar view (see picture below)
+Step 1: Click the Filter button above the calendar view and select the filter(s) you would like to see:

 NOTE: You may choose more than one filter at a time